priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/rds_deployment.md

 ## Deploy MySQL RDS instances

 RDS is a Relational database service provided by AWS.
-More information can be found [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html) To deploy a MySQL RDS instance, we need to create a `main.tf` Terraform file
+More information can be found [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html).
+To deploy a MySQL RDS instance, we need to create a `main.tf` Terraform file.

 ### Here is the complete main.tf file